Best Process Management - Reach Process Excellence

 Key process performance should always be measured regularly, no exceptions (for the ones identified as key; which implies that some processes are identified as being key!).
 The ones that have a significant impact on the business performance and on the achievement objectives should as well, also having a performance objective with and indicator published in the relevant dashboard.
 This latter depends on who is accountable of this process performance.

-Theses key processes should be the focus of improvement actions until they are at the right level of performance.
+These key processes should be the focus of improvement actions until they are at the right level of performance.

 It is of critical importance to understand that processes MUST be adopted by the people.
 They must be used because people find them useful, not because a manager has told them to do so.
 They need to be loved so that people also want to improve them.
+Lean, effective, efficient processes...are nothing if not adopted and used.
+They are anything but excellent.

 An organisation has reached the highest level of maturity when its real people – not managers or the continuous improvement team – take initiatives to improve them.
 Once adopted, they will become optimised, sooner or later, for the greater good.

-Understand that processes and rules are not built in a way that allows them to handle every situation – if they were, they would either be far too complex or would be changing too often.
+Processes and rules are not built in a way that allows them to handle every situation – if they were, they would either be far too complex or would be changing too often.
 As a rule of thumb, they should cover about 80% of the situations that might be faced.

 However, for some processes this number may actually be much closer to 100%.
 This is likely true in situations with very high volumes, high cost of defects and safety.